Final dispute over undefined vs null in JS/TS

 Intro

-case, how can we live with two billion dollar mistakes in JavaScript
+case, how can we live with two billion dollar mistakes in JavaScript, namely

 and honestly, I’ve been quite happy with my choice.
 I don’t know why, but I